 This weekend was all about food.
-Sometimes I think that’s my life but that’s how I like things.
-Lenny was at “guys weekend” at Beaver Lake and something about being home alone makes me eat and cook with reckless abandon.
-So that’s what I did.
-But that’s good for you because I put together two new recipes!
+Sometimes I think that's my life but that's how I like things.
+Lenny was at "guys weekend" at Beaver Lake and something about being home alone makes me eat and cook nonstop.
+So that's what I did.
+But that's good for you because I put together two new recipes!

 I did see As Above So Below this weekend too.
 I really liked it but I wish I was watching it at home so I could turn on subtitles and rewind.
 It was just one of those movies.
 I am dreading the change in season right now but I always get so excited for October because that's scary movie season!
 And our wedding anniversary.
 And cute-hat season.
 Oh, plus halloween candy is going to be in-season.
 But yeah, after Halloween is over, it 's pretty much all downhill until spring.

 About the recipe...It's ridiculously easy to put together.
 I used to make something like this but with pineapple and either chicken or steak.
 The pineapple was also good if you don't have any mango.
 I feel like I cook with pineapple a lot though and wanted to try something different.
 I wonder how papaya would have been.
 So both pineapple and mango are really good.
 If anybody tries something different, let me know how it turns out!